BrightPath-io/architecture/BrightPath_Project_Summary.md

 ## System Architecture

 BrightPath follows a modern, scalable architecture with clear separation of concerns.
-The revised architecture now includes MongoDB and Redis/Valkey in a hybrid database approach:
+The revised architecture now includes MongoDB with browser local storage used for questionnaire progress in the initial prototype:

 ```
 ┌─────────────────┐     ┌─────────────────┐     ┌─────────────────┐